 "Laurie Strode has believed from the beginning that Michael Myers is coming back, and it has been her dogmatic belief that has really ruined her life," Curtis revealed.
 "All of her adult life, she has been on the hunt, saying this man is coming back.
 And she's lost her marriages; she lost her child.
 She's still in Haddonfield, waiting for him."

-As for how the film will address the Halloween franchise's nine other films, Gordon said this Halloween is a direct sequel to the 1978 film but might allude to the other movies.
+As for how the film will address the Halloween franchise's nine other films, Green said this Halloween is a direct sequel to the 1978 film but might allude to the other movies.